polkadot-js/api/docs/start/api.tx.wrap.md

 # Complex transactions

 Up till now we have focussed on the base operation of transactions.
-There are however some more complex operations that deserve some more information, for instance when doing either democracy proposals or excuting sudo calls, in both these cases the transaction send a call or proposal to be evaluated.
+There are however some more complex operations that deserve some more information, for instance when doing either democracy proposals or excuting sudo calls, in both these cases the transaction wraps a call or proposal to be evaluated.

 ## Sudo use

 When running a development chain (Polkadot/Substrate with a `--dev` flag), or in certain testnets a sudo module is available - just like the sudo command found on some systems, it allows root-level access to perform actions.
-For instance, we can perform a `setBalance` on an account -
+For instance, we can perform a `setBalance(<accountId>, <free>, <reserved>)` on an account -

 ```js
 ...